 Update: As a result of one of the latest updates, the ability to export PowerPoint presentations to SCORM format has been removed.
 Stay tuned for more updates.

-Office Mix is a free plugin that enables you to record interactive online videos with PowerPoint, from version 2013 onwards.
+Office Mix is a free PowerPoint add-in that enables you to record interactive online videos with PowerPoint, from version 2013 onwards.
 This is how it works in a nutshell: create your PowerPoint presentation, record your screen/camera and voice, include comments and extra footage, and publish the material to a learning management system.
 Mix also helps you embed quizzes, assessments, polls and other basic interactive elements.

 As Office Mix developers claim, it was conceived as a nifty tool for educators and instructional designers to introduce new teaching techniques based on good old PowerPoint.
 Naturally, it delivers smooth compatibility with SCORM as the key standard for e-Learning content packaging.
 By using SCORM, educators can make their content visible in an institution’s LMS or invite students or colleagues to watch the course directly on OfficeMix.com.